linb/react-hook-module/README.md

 #### `useModule.broadcast`
  ----
 > **useModule.broadcast ( channelName, message)**
-> &emsp;&emsp;*Broadcasts message to all useModule elements via a specified channel, which can be received in all useModule components' onChannelMessage event*
+> &emsp;&emsp;*Broadcasts message to all useModule elements via a specified channel, which can be received in all useModule elements' onChannelMessage event*
 > **[parameters]**
 > * **channelName** [required] : *String, The channel name*
 > * **message** [required] : *Object / Any, The message object, can be any value*